 - To provide a rich and varied curriculum which has its roots based in developing a Growth Mindset and the use of Habits of Mind for successful learning.

 - To promote our school values of excellence, respect, responsibility, co-operation, kindness, and perseverance, helping the children to engender a sense of personal pride in achievement, and provide a purpose and relevance for learning.

 - To support the children’s understanding of British Values, their spiritual, moral, social and cultural development, ensuring that children are well prepared with the attitudes and qualities which enable them to become confident, caring, respectful and responsible citizens who recognise diversity and demonstrate acceptance of all.

-- To support all children to reach a high standard of literacy and numeracy skills through specific teaching and application of these skills to learning across the curriculum.
+- To support all children to reach a high standard of English and maths skills through specific teaching and application of these skills to learning across the curriculum.

 - To ensure staffing has maximum impact on good progress and learning alongside a commitment to the vision and values of the school.

 - To provide a challenging, broad and engaging curriculum which is planned to empower children to build on previous learning and secure strong foundations for future learning.

 - To inspire children to want to learn more and to enjoy learning through the use of enrichment opportunities that are relevant to them.